swiftlang/swift-package-manager/Documentation/Usage.md

 In most cases, if you want to support multiple Swift versions in a package you should do so by using the language-specific version checks available in the source code itself.
-However, in some circumstances this may become unmanageable;
-in particular, when the package manifest itself cannot be written to be Swift version agnostic (for example, because it optionally adopts new package manager features not present in older versions).
+However, in some circumstances this may become unmanageable, specifically, when the package manifest itself cannot be written to be Swift version agnostic (for example, because it optionally adopts new package manager features not present in older versions).